 IT DEPENDS

-A way to get copies that require a post 1999 Electronic Arts source disc to work is by grabbing the Playstation console on it's right hand side and by tilting the right hand side of the Playstation in the air: TRUE
+A way to get copies that require a post 1999 Electronic Arts source disc to work is by grabbing the PlayStation console on its right side and by tilting the right side of the Playstation in the air: TRUE

 Yes, I know how ridiculous this sounds, but the sad truth is, it WORKS (most of the time).
 Certain copies, such as Nascar Rumble in my case, may make a skipping sound [Click Here to hear what it sounds like] when you try to run it, and then will simply stop and idle at the "Start" screen.
-If you don't have a post 1999 Electronic Arts original source disc to load the country code from, what you can do is this: simply lift the right hand side of the Playstation up 90 degrees so that the Playstation unit is standing on it's left hand side (the side with the "Power" switch) and the right hand side (the side with the "open" button), is in the air.
-From there, load the country code from your source disc followed by the CD-R backup itself as you would normally do [described in greater detail on the "Methods: Step #4" page].
+If you don't have a post 1999 Electronic Arts original source disc to load the country code from, what you can do is this: simply lift the right side of the Playstation up 90 degrees so that the Playstation unit is standing on its left side (the side with the "Power" switch closest to it) and the right side (the side with the "Open" button closest to it) in the air.
+From there, load the country code from your source disc followed by the CD-R backup itself as you would normally do [described in greater detail on the "Methods" page].
 Your game should run fine from there.

 -Thanks go out to neohippy1980 for the above two tips.